alex-bartleynees/nix-config/README.md

 ## 📝 Development

 This configuration uses Nix flakes for reproducible system management.
-Each host can import relevant core modules as needed, making the configuration highly modular and maintainable.
+Each host can enable relevant core modules as needed, making the configuration highly modular and maintainable.